Experiential Learning Depot

 My students create their own hometown tours every year.
 I like to do this at the end of the school year for a couple of reasons:

-1. It is a fun and casual experience that is badly needed after the chaos that is this time of year.
+1. It is a fun and casual experience that is badly needed after returning from spring break and the chaos that tends to be this time of year.

-2. I also like to do it this time of year because where I live the weather is better.
+2. I also like to do it this time of year because where I live, the weather is better.
 I have the flexibility to allow my students to check out some of the stops before they add them to their tours.
-Plus, if any of the stops are nearby, such as an overlook or mural, we will walk to some of their tour spots.
+Plus, if any of the stops are nearby, such as an overlook or mural, we will walk to some of their tour spots together as a class.
 It's a great chance to step away from the classroom.

 3. Students will have the final product at their disposal just in time for summer visitors!
 Grandma's coming in July?
 Great!
 They'll know exactly how to entertain her!